 307.47:

-Among all AP STAs in multiple BSSID set, only the AP corresponding to the transmitted BSSID shall transmit a Beacon frame.
+Among all AP STAs in a multiple BSSID set, only the AP corresponding to the transmitted BSSID shall transmit a Beacon frame.

 365.60:

-A broadcast RU corresponding to parameter STA_ID equal to the BSSID Index of a BSSID in multiple BSSID set to carry information intended for STAs associated with the AP corresponding to that BSSID and not the recipient of an individually addressed RU.
+A broadcast RU corresponding to parameter STA_ID equal to the BSSID Index of a BSSID in a multiple BSSID set to carry information intended for STAs associated with the AP corresponding to that BSSID and not the recipient of an individually addressed RU.

 400.15:

-An HE AP may aggregate MPDUs from any TIDs in multi-TID A-MPDU for DL HE MU PPDU transmission and the number of TIDs in multi-TID A-MPDU shall not be more than the Multi-TID Aggregation Rx Support announced by the recipient.
+An HE AP may aggregate MPDUs from any TIDs in a multi-TID A-MPDU for DL HE MU PPDU transmission and the number of TIDs in the multi-TID A-MPDU shall not be more than the Multi-TID Aggregation Rx Support announced by the recipient.

 Proposed Resolution